-The Code of Conduct specifies appropriate standards of employee behaviour, with direct relevance to OAG’s unique role and responsibilities.
-A signed declaration acknowledges the employee’s personal and professional obligations of working with OAG and their continuing compliance with the code’s requirements.
+The Code of Conduct specifies appropriate standards of employee behaviour, with direct relevance to the OAG’s unique role and responsibilities.
+A signed declaration acknowledges employees’ personal and professional obligations of working with the OAG and their continuing compliance with the Code’s requirements.

 Occupational safety and health

-The Audit and Risk Management Committee (ARMC), which reports to the Executive, monitors trends, maintaining awareness of serious issues and being satisfied that risk management is timely and appropriate.
+The Audit and Risk Management Committee reports to the Executive, monitoring trends, maintaining awareness of serious issues and being satisfied that risk management is timely and appropriate.

-Business Services has day-to-day responsibility to ensure that the workplace, facilities, equipment and systems do not expose employees to hazard.
+Our Business Services unit has day-to-day responsibility to ensure that the workplace, facilities, equipment and systems do not expose employees to hazards.

 All new employees receive information and instruction on their obligations and responsibilities under our occupational safety and health (OSH) and injury management policies as part of the induction process.
 All documents are readily available on our intranet, including:

 - Management of Ill or Injured Workers Policy

 - Working from Home Policy

 - workers’ compensation guides